chakshuahuja/CS744/README.md

 3. All files are assumed to be on `HDFS`.
 So be sure by listing files on HDFS `hdfs dfs -ls <path>`.
 The required files
         * `export.csv` for Simple Sort Application (Part 2) and
         * `enWikiData` directory containing the first 10 `xml` files are on hdfs

+4. For our bash scripts, we assume that the Spark bin directory in your machine is `~/spark-2.2.0-bin-hadoop2.7/bin/`.
+If this is not the case, please change the command to '<PATH_TO_SPARK_BIN_DIRECTORY>/spark-submit' in each of the bash scripts.

 ##### Note:
 Output files would get stored on HDFS in home directory `/` The Spark Assignment for this submission has been :